-- Medical fasting: You may be asked to fast for a certain amount of time before a medical test or surgery, often 8 hours or more.
+- You may be asked to fast for a certain amount of time before a medical test or surgery, often 8 hours or more.

-- Religious fasting: Many people fast as part of their religion.
-Religious fasting may involve eating nothing on certain days, eating nothing from sunrise to sunset for a month, or not eating meat, dairy, and eggs for several weeks at a time.
+- Many people fast as part of their religion.
+For example, people may eat nothing on certain days, eat nothing from sunrise to sunset for a certain month, or not eat foods like meat, dairy, and eggs for several weeks at a time.

 Other Works Consulted